-Turmeric or Curcuma longa has been used for 4,000 years to treat a plethora of diseases and conditions ranging from inflammation to indigestion to infections.
-Curcumin, a substance found in turmeric, is a potent antioxidant, according to the University of Maryland Medical Center.
-While generally regarded as safe, some people may experience unpleasant side effects from turmeric.
+Curcumin, a substance found in turmeric, is a potent antioxidant, according to a 2013 review published in The AAPS Journal.
+While generally recognized as safe (GRAS) for consumption by the Food and Drug Administration, some people may experience unpleasant side effects after eating or drinking turmeric.
 Always talk to your doctor before taking herbs for medicinal purposes.

 Consult Your Physician